jbnicolai/node-deploy/readme.md

 ####server SSH address

 The SSH user + host address of the server.
+You can specify a non-22 SSH port number by using a `:` after the hostname.

-Example: `root@yourserver.com`
+Example: `root@yourserver.com:3022`

 ## Notes
 - Following a successful deploy, `nd` will wait a further 15 seconds (to account for the configured respawn limits of upstart) to verify the app process is still alive and well.